 - You get 40 hours of continuing education (CPE) for completing the program.

-- And, when done, you get to tell everyone that you are a newly minted and proud Certified Chief Audit Executive – ready for the exciting challenges and opportunities ahead, something you can add to your resume and LinkedIn profile to prove to others that you know what you are talking about, and give you an advantage over others in the industry.
+- And, when done, you have proof and can tell everyone that you are a newly minted and proud Certified Chief Audit Executive® (cCAE™) – ready for the exciting challenges and opportunities ahead, something you can add to your resume and LinkedIn profile to prove to others that you know what you are talking about, and give you an advantage over others in the industry.

-Relevant – Adding Value – Sitting at the Table, and an CAE your audit staff is ready, willing and able to follow.
+Relevant – Adding Value – Sitting at the Table, and a CAE your audit staff is ready, willing and able to follow.
 You have the confidence and executive presence to deal effectively with your peers, executives and Audit Committee.

-Why You Should Consider Joining the Certified Chief Audit Executive (cCAE) course:
+Why You Should Seriously Consider Joining the Certified Chief Audit Executive® (cCAE™) course:

 - Step-by-step how to set up and run a successful internal audit group